jofus101/jofus101.github.io/_posts/2015-01-01-failing-resolutions.md

 *You will break it*

-I'm not hating on your willpower or the quality of your resolutions, but lets be honest at some point in the future (which is a very long time) you'll most likely break your resolution.
+I'm not hating on your willpower or the quality of your resolutions, but let's be honest at some point in the future (which is a very long time) you'll most likely break your resolution.
 If you committed to better eating, you'll probably have a donut, not smoking - cigarette, exercise daily - you'll miss a day.
 Whatever it is, it doesn't really matter.

 The key is what you do afterwards.